univention/univention-portal/doc/concepts/notifications.sebastian.md

 - Announcements must come in different styles per severity
   - Severity can be info, alert, emergency
 - an event must be visible for a certain time until it hides in the event tray
+- Delivery of notifications must be filtered by access control lists derived from LDAP group memberships
+- Notifications must not be accessible by unauthorized users

 ## High Level Architecture